timothylindkvist/webappcreator-tester/README.md

 ### Flexible Sections
 This update introduces an ordered `blocks` array with tools: setSections, insertSection, updateSection, moveSection, deleteSection.
 The renderer prefers `blocks` if present, otherwise falls back to the legacy fixed sections.

+## Background Image Generation
+- Endpoint: `POST /api/images/background` expects `{ brief, palette? }`.
+- Uses OpenAI `gpt-image-1` to generate a cinematic background.
+- No temperature or fallbacks are used.
+- Requires `OPENAI_API_KEY` in the environment.